House to house collections licence

 Within 28 days after your house to house collection, you are required to submit a return form.

-Please follow the link below to submit a return online or to download the return form for posting:
+Please follow the link below to submit a return online.

 The Secretary of State has made Regulations which prescribe certain rules for the conduct of collections licensed by a licensing authority.
 The regulations include the prescribed documents such as the application, return forms and authorisation and badges for collectors.
 A copy of the house to house collection Regulations will be issued by the licensing authority on application for a licence.
 It is an offence to contravene or fail to comply with the regulations.
 The penalty for doing so on summary conviction is a fine not exceeding £200.